edgedb/edgedb-go/rstdocs/index.rst

 instead.

 By default EdgeDB will ignore embedded structs when marshaling/unmarshaling.
-To treat an embedded struct's fields as part of the parent struct's fields tag the embedded struct with `edgedb:$inline`.
+To treat an embedded struct's fields as part of the parent struct's fields, tag the embedded struct with \`edgedb:"$inline"\`.

 .. code-block:: go